1988 Writers Guild of America strike: Films

 The horror film Halloween 4: The Return of Michael Myers narrowly avoided the strike.
 Writer Alan B. McElroy had only 11 days in which to come up with the film's story and subsequently write the script.
 McElroy did just this and managed to turn the script in just hours before the strike commenced.

 The 1988 movie Earth Girls Are Easy was filmed during this strike; co-writer Charlie Coffey did not appear in the movie due to being on the picket lines.
 The 1988 horror film Child's Play, the first installment in the Chucky franchise, was also filmed during the strike.
-As a result the screenwriter Don Mancini was minimally involved in the film beyond the writing and pre-production phase.
+As a result, the screenwriter Don Mancini was minimally involved in the film beyond the writing and pre-production phase.

 According to the Ultimate James Bond DVD Collection, the movie Licence to Kill, starring Timothy Dalton, lost one of its co-writers, Richard Maibaum, so his partner Michael G. Wilson elected to finish the screenplay on his own.

 Sam Hamm turned in his script for 1989's Batman just days before the writer's strike began, and was unable to write further drafts due to his involvement.
 Director Tim Burton and others liked the script, but thought "something" was missing.
 As such he brought in Beetlejuice co-writers Warren Skaaren and Charles McKeown for rewrite work.
 Jonathan Gems did a few weeks worth of rewriting as well.
 Gems and McKeown were British as just about every single writer in America was on strike.
 Their draft introduced the Joker's role as the killer of Bruce Wayne's parents, a revelation Burton wanted from the beginning.
 Hamm, staying true to the source material, had refused to use the idea.
 One of the primary reasons as to why the filmmakers brought in McKeown was that they felt he could come up with more creative jokes for The Joker.

+The 1988 work stoppage laid the foundation for the next decade's "spec-script boom," as documented by Thom Taylor in The Big Deal: Hollywood's Million-Dollar Spec Script Market (HarperCollins, 1999).
+The reasons for this were primarily two-fold: (1) striking writers returned home from picket-lines to write screenplays on speculation that they would someday sell them after the strike ended; and (2) studio development pipelines had dried up, requiring buyers to often participate in bidding-wars for completed feature scripts.
+With regularity, literary agents were able to drive sale prices into million-dollar deals.